 Borderline personality disorder can be caused by genetic or environmental factors, although cognitive and dialectical behavioral therapies have shown success for treatment.

 The stigma associated with this mental health issue prevents many people from seeking help.
-Hopefully its portrayal in films will motivate some people to look for help and find ways to cope with their illness.
+Hopefully the portrayal of BPD in movies and films will motivate some people to look for help and find ways to cope with their illness.
 There’s no shame in getting much needed medical assistance.

 You might also be interested in: